hildebrandt-carl/AutoLaserTestGen/src/constraints/README.md

 ## Running the code

-To run this code you can run:
+To run this code you can type the following commands in the terminal:

 ```
 $ python3 <File Name>